mndillon/toki-pona-nanpa-linja-n/README.md

 - Never appears in decimal part of number, only in the integer part
 - Adds more context, makes the assumption that the string of digits represents a numeric value
 - can repeat ke letter group any number of times to express more ISO 000 block groupings at the end of numbers (e.g. "n Ekeken Ekekeken Ekekeken" )

+### noken
+- Contain **k**, which no digit word has
+- Can appear as "n Oken", naturally joining with the **-n** at the end of numbers to signal end of numeric description
+- Adds more context, makes the assumption that the string of digits represents a numeric value

 ### nene
 - Contains **nene**, which no digit word has